 Publish Your Own Content on Ms. JD!

 Ms. JD is always looking for content submissions to put on the blog roll.
 Submissions can be as short as 250 words, and they can be published anonymously.
-Create an account or login to your existing account, then submit a blog post anytime.
+Apply to write for Ms. JD or login to your existing account, then submit a blog post anytime.
 Articles are reviewed by Ms. JD editors before posting to the front page of the blog.

 Possible blog topics include practical advice (i.e., thoughts on finding or being a mentor; suggestions for professional conduct and development; tips for success in law school) and personal reflections ( i.e., how you overcame any obstacles in building your career; how you balance work and a personal life; how your perspective on the law may have changed because of your gender and experiences).
 If you would like help with brainstorming topics or have general questions about creating your blog, please feel free to email the Content Director.